Perimenopause: Perils To Pearls

 Perimenopausal packing.

-I had been in physical therapy for months attempting to solve the mystery behind severe pain in my lower back and hips, when this little self-love reminder showed up on my table during one of my appointments.
+I had been in physical therapy for months attempting to solve the mystery behind severe pain in my lower back and hips, when this little heart-shaped self-love reminder showed up on my table during one of my appointments.
 Things had gotten so bad, I could not stand for more than five minutes at one of my son’s soccer games anymore without pain, and nothing was helping.
 MRIs and x-rays did not show a cause.
 When I would mention I was in perimenopause, and based on my own research had learned that loss of estrogen could cause bone and joint pain, everyone I was seeing admitted they did not have enough knowledge in that area.
 The physical therapists politely nodded and tried more futile exercises, and the bone specialist said, “That very well could be the case, but I just don’t know enough about that” and proceeded to prescribe me pain relievers (that didn’t work), and said there was nothing more they could do.
 When I began receiving a steady dose of estrogen through the birth control pill a few weeks later, the pain disappeared almost immediately.

 An ode to the long lost caffeinated life I left behind to combat heightened anxiety.